rabbitmq/rabbitmq-website/site/priority.md

 limitations under the License.
 -->

-# Priority Queue Support for Classic Queues
+# Classic Queues have a Priority Feature

 ## <a id="overview" class="anchor" href="#overview">Overview</a>